Chapter 71 – More Attempts at Education Reform

 5. Japanese for Foreign Students

-As AIU began to get the reputation abroad as almost the only university in Japan with most teaching in English our numbers of exchange students rapidly increased.
+As AIU began to get a reputation abroad as almost the only university in Japan with most teaching in English, our numbers of exchange students rapidly increased.

 It was an ideal situation for us, especially since we could usually have them sharing boarding rooms with our Japanese students.

-I would dearly have liked to revive the kind of course I mentioned earlier and that had worked so well for my Sophia students.
+I would dearly have liked to revive the kind of course I mentioned earlier and that had worked so well for my Sophia students for the teaching of Japanese.

-But the teaching of Japanese was a no-no area dominated by some elderly Japanese ladies steeped in tradition.
-They were not going to listen to the ideas of some foreigner.
+But teaching of Japanese was a no-no area dominated by some elderly Japanese ladies steeped in tradition.
+They were not going to listen to the ideas of some upstart foreigner.

 If I could do little to influence the teaching of English at AIU there was even less I could do to influence the teaching of Japanese.